How to Hike Corona Arch in Moab Utah

 Hiking Sticks

-These have been a LIFE SAVER.
-Hiking sticks are so helpful in giving you extra support as you climb up steep trails as well as coming down steep trails.
+Montem Ultra Strong Hiking Poles have been a LIFE SAVER when exploring national parks.
+They’re helpful in giving you extra support as you climb up steep trails as well as coming down steep trails.
 They provide extra stability and we no longer hike without them.

 First Aid Kit

-It’s never a bad idea to carry a small first aid kit while exploring in Moab.
+General Medi Mini First Aid Kit is a must have when exploring national parks.
 Cell service doesn’t really exist in the park so it’s good to be prepared in case of an emergency.

 Lunch / Snacks